 \section{Introduction}

-Confounding is a key challenge when estimating causal effects of binary treatments with observational data.
+Confounding is a key challenge when estimating the causal effect of a binary treatment with observational data.
 While many methods exist for controlling confounding by balancing covariates between treatment groups, these methods do not fully control confounding when there are positivity violations.
 Positivity violations occur when there exists at least one combination of covariate values which perfectly predicts treatment assignment, a phenomenon which is especially likely to occur with high-dimensional covariates \citep{damour_deconfounding_2021}.
-When there are positivity violations, inverse probability weighting (IPW) estimators \citep{rosenbaum1983,hahn_role_1998,robins_marginal_2000,hirano2001,hirano_efficient_2003,imbens_nonparametric_2004} have substantial statistical bias and inflated variance due to extreme weights.
-A proposed alternative to IPW, direct balancing weights, \citep{hainmueller_entropy_2012,zubizarreta_stable_2015,wang_minimal_2020} tend to yield reduced error and variance compared to IPW methods through achieving exact covariate balance for a prespecified set of covariates.
+When there are positivity violations, inverse probability weighting (IPW) estimators \citep{rosenbaum1983,hahn_role_1998,robins_marginal_2000,hirano2001,hirano_efficient_2003,imbens_nonparametric_2004} have substantial statistical bias and inflated variance.
+A proposed alternative to IPW, direct balancing weights, \citep{hainmueller_entropy_2012,zubizarreta_stable_2015,wang_minimal_2020} tend to yield reduced estimator error and variance compared to IPW methods through achieving exact covariate balance for a prespecified set of covariates.
 However, when there are positivity violations there is often no solution to the direct balancing optimization problem prohibiting their use altogether.